stefaneidelloth/treezjs/doc/atoms/data/column/columnFolder.md

 ![](../../../images/columnFolder.png)

 (In future, there might be further child atoms for tables, e.g. for foreign key relations.
-That is why columns are organized in an extra "folder".)
+That is why columns are organized in an extra "column folder".)

 ## Source code